Are you struggling to keep visitors engaged on your site?

 But don’t just take my word for it.
-According to a study conducted by FurstPerson, 77% of customers said they wouldn’t purchase a product online without live chat software support.
+According to a study conducted by FurstPerson, 77% of customers said they wouldn’t purchase a product online without live support.

 Nowadays chat has clearly become a website engagement tool that customers not only appreciate but expect.

 Hopefully you’re already reaping the rewards of using a chat tool, but if not then here’s the solution we recommend.

 Recommended Tool: Nextiva Chat

 Nextiva Chat is the perfect solution for businesses that want to create amazing customer experiences.
 Not only is it designed with an easy-to-use interface but also can be customized to fit your business’ needs.